francamacdowell/meetup-category-event/README.md

 ## Observations

-1. _The problem description and my approach to solve this problem is documented and coded entirely on this [Jupyter Notebook](https://github.com/francamacdowell/meetup-category-event/blob/master/Meetup%20event%20categorizer.ipynb)_.
+1. _The problem description and my approach to solve this problem are documented and coded entirely on this [Jupyter Notebook](https://github.com/francamacdowell/meetup-category-event/blob/master/Meetup%20event%20categorizer.ipynb)_.

 2. _The dataset and the problem are both on Kaggle, more details and **links** in the Notebook_.